 3. There are rumors that the Tunnel is haunted.

 The construction of the Tunnel is colored with violent activity between workers of differing ethnicities.
 These clashes would lead to all-out brawls that ended in the destruction of local saloons and other establishments.
 The lockhouse at lock 64 2/3 burned down overnight, and the body of the lockkeeper was found inside.
 Some believe that his spirit now roams through the Tunnel.
 Paranormal specialists have also described seeing inexplicable shadows and hearing disembodied whispers.
+While these accounts can be riveting, they were in actuality single or limited episodes and not necessarily the norm.

 Make sure to have a flashlight with you when you enter the Tunnel, because the middle is extremely dark.